 They lives in small settlements called "Rancherias" which consist of five or six houses each, where the Wayuu people are able to preserve a way of life that has been passed down through the generations and remains unscathed by modern culture.

 Organized in matrilineal clans, the Wayuu children carry their mother's last name, making the Wayuu women not just the center of the family but cultural leaders of the community.
 One of the most significant aspects of their culture is the art of weaving Wayuu bags.

 Each Wayuu mother teaches her daughter how to weave and crochet, keeping the tradition as alive and vibrant as ever.
 To the Wayuu, weaving is a symbol of wisdom, intelligence, and creativity.
-As young Wayuu women come of age, they learn to create Mochilas Wayuu bags.
-According to the legend, the tradition comes from "Wale´kerü", a spider that taught the women how to weave their creative drawings into the Wayuu bags.
-Each design incorporated into every Wayuu bag is unique to the weaver, telling a story through the bag's colors, patterns and shapes.
-This ancestral patterns are called "Kanaso'u" and are the maximal expression of the way Wayuu people understand the habitat they live.
+As young Wayuu women come of age, they learn to create the Wayuu bags.
+According to the legend, the tradition comes from "Wale´kerü", a spider that taught the women how to weave their creative drawings into the bags.
+Each design is unique to the weaver, telling a story through the bag's colors, patterns, and shapes.
+These ancestral patterns are called "Kanaso'u" and are the maximal expression of the way Wayuu people understand the habitat they live.

-The weaver takes careful precision in her storytelling, making sure that the Mochila bag is a strong representation of Wayuu culture.
-Wayuu women work full days while weaving their Wayuu bags and can take up to a full month to complete one single bag.
-Today, Wayuu bags has become a means of financial support for the Wayuu people, which enables them to preserve their way of life.
+The weaver takes careful precision in her storytelling, making sure that the bag is a strong representation of Wayuu culture.
+Wayuu women work full days while weaving their bags.
+It could take up to a two months to complete one single bag.
+Today, the bags has become the base of their economy, enable them to preserve their way of life.